12th May 2026

 The past 50 years may have seen Shabab at different venues across Leeds city centre, but one thing that’s remained the same is their delicious Indian food.
 Drawing upon flavours from across India, Pakistan, Bangladesh and Afghanistan, expert chefs whip up a tantalising array of dishes to suit every curry lover.

-All the classics are here and present, from crispy onion bhajis to hot hot hot madras, but why not go for one of the more exotic recommendations?
-The Dhunwan Dani sees diced lamb tastefully smoked with Ghee, the Nehari is great for breakfast, but we recommend the Kalaigi – chicken liver marinated with spices and cooked in a spicy sauce.
+All the classics are present and correct, from crispy onion bhajis to tongue-tingling madras, but why not go for one of the more exotic recommendations?
+The Dhunwan Dani sees diced lamb tastefully smoked with ghee, the Nehari is great for breakfast, but we recommend the Kalaigi – chicken liver marinated with spices and cooked in a spicy sauce.

 Dastaan

 There’s no doubt about it, Dastaan is one of the best Indian restaurants in Leeds.
-Forget your tikka masalas, kormas and vindaloos, because this is an eatery that’s all about putting a contemporary twist on traditional Indian dishes.
+Forget your tikka masalas, kormas and vindaloos, because this is an eatery that’s all about putting a contemporary twist on traditional Indian dishes – they even do a tasting menu.

 Starters will see you tuck into delights like chicken lollipops and beetroot tikki perfectly paired with zingy tadka yoghurt before it’s time for the main event.
 We’re talking creamy paneer Makhani, Malabar prawn curry and Meen Moilee, which sees fish cooked with coconut and fragrant coastal spices.
 Top tip – a flaky, buttery paratha is bound to elevate any dish you get.